Remote Viewing

 • Sketching encouraged

-• Description vs. identification focus
+• Description before identification

 💭